Loubrains/GPT_open_ends_categorizer/README.md

 This project contains scripts and modules for the automatic categorization of open-ended text responses to survey questions using GPT-4.

+It costs less than 1$ and takes about 15 seconds to categorize a dataset fo 1500 responses.

 # Prerequisites

 **Python**: Ensure Python is installed on your system.
 Download and install the latest version from [Python's official website](https://www.python.org/downloads/).
 During installation, ensure you select the option to 'Add Python to PATH'.